OnRecruitnl/trackingcodes/README.md

 //
 // Add Pixel apply start event to click on apply button
 //
-// After 'track' and 'apply-start', the element can be given as 3rd argument and as 4th argument
+// After 'track' and 'apply-start', the element can be given as 3rd argument.
+As 4th argument
 // you can specify which text it should contain. orq('track', 'apply-start', 'a', 'Apply now');